spacetimeengineer/mupy/README.md

   - Mandate Primary Constraint : Build from nothing except what you have.
   - Mandate Primary Goal : Build a city in space and everything we need to take us there.
+  - Mandate Primary Requirement : Build a utility which will assist in that goal.

   I know this sounds crazy but it is possible and I built mupy to prove it.
 It is my offering.
 We just need to tap into effeciencies which are there and waiting to be exracted.

 ## Project ρ